mariadb-corporation/MaxScale/Documentation/Filters/Database-Firewall-Filter.md

 To prevent the excessive use of a database we want to set a limit on the rate of queries.
-We only want to apply this limit to certain queries that cause unwanted behavior.
+We only want to apply this limit to certain queries that cause unwanted behaviour.
 To achieve this we can use a regular expression.

 First we define the limit on the rate of queries.
 The first parameter for the rule sets the number of allowed queries to 10 queries and the second parameter